For priority consideration for Graduate Assistantships and/or Fellowships, two deadlines must be met:

 - You will need to provide contact information, including an email address, for each person from whom you wish a reference.
 For each recommender, click the Submit Recommendation Request button to send a letter request to your reference writer.
 A minimum of three letters of recommendation is required; four recommendation letters are recommended.

 - You will need to submit any “Prepared Creative /Scholarly Materials Requirement” marked with an asterisks below as part of the initial application process.

 3. Submit your application and pay the application fee of $50 ($25 if you are currently an active student at UNL).
-After you’ve clicked “Submit,” validated your information, and paid the application fee, you’ll receive a confirmation email indicating that the application was successfully submitted and providing a link to submit information regarding your audition video (jazz studies performance) or your video or audio recording (jazz studies composition) and graduate assistant preferences.
+After you’ve clicked “Submit,” validated your information, and paid the application fee, you’ll receive a confirmation email indicating that the application was successfully submitted, and providing you with a link to submit information regarding your audition video (jazz studies performance) or your video or audio recording (jazz studies composition) and graduate assistant preferences.

 Prepared Creative/Scholarly Materials Requirements: To assist candidates in achieving success in the required audition, the following requirements have been set by the area.
 Please refer to the list below in knowing how to prepare.

 Jazz Studies (Performance) Audition Information

 To assist candidates in achieving success, the following requirements for the audition have been set by the area.
 Please refer to the list below in planning your preparation.